-Many of the bronze sculptures famous around Dublin city centre and beyond were cast here in Ireland at the Dublin Art Foundry.
+Many of the bronze sculptures situated around the city centre were cast at the Dublin Art Foundry.

 Located close by the old Boland's Mill, the foundry has been run as a cooperative since 1984.